rohansurve212/Food-Demand-Forecasting-Challenge/README.md

 ***Feature engineering:***
 A major focus of my project was to do very effective feature engineering.
 I explored the relationships between different features.
-1. Features on different meals, different centers, and their combinations
+1. Features on different meals, different centers, and their combination
 2. Temporal Features